jgfoster/PharoGs/README.md

 ## Motivation

+### Portability

 A portability layer, by definition, contains only things that exist in all dialects, so is a subset and cannot include unique features.
 Furthermore, writing to a portability layer is something that is rarely done from the start, but is an afterthought taken on after a project has achieved success in its original dialect, and is typically attempted by someone other than the original author.
 Enhancements made in the original code have to be repeatedly checked for portability, with changes (that are of no value in the original dialect) fed back to the source.

 Instead of a portability layer, this project seeks to *host* the Pharo class library in GemStone.
 While this is narrower than a portability layer (since it doesn't facilitate moving Pharo code to anything except GemStone), it is much more complete since (with certain limitations discussed later) most Pharo code should be runable in GemStone.
+This allows a Pharo-based application to take advantage of GemStone features: allowsing many VMs to share a large object space.

+### Development IDE

+Another possible motivation for running Pharo code in GemStone is that any GemStone IDE can interact with the Pharo code.
+This allows us to run a "headless" image with a full GUI since we can use the GemStone tools to look at Pharo code.
+This is an attractive alternative to trying to debug in an environment without a debugger.

 ## Approach